lordcod/lordbot-docs/english/other-information/privacy-policy.md

 {% endhint %}

 {% hint style="warning" %}
+The server owner can refuse to train a neural network on his server.
+{% endhint %}

+{% hint style="warning" %}
 The user can refuse to use this Intent, after which he is prohibited from using the bot and is on the same server with it.
 {% endhint %}